Schema Markup Example

 Freelance SEO: $1,000-$3,000/Month

-Cons: Limited resources, single point of failure, inconsistent expertise across specialties (technical, content, links)
+Cons: limited resources, single point of failure, inconsistent expertise across technical, content, and links.

-Best for: Local SEO, small budgets, established websites needing optimization
+Best for: local SEO, small budgets, established sites needing optimization.

 Small Agency: $2,500-$5,000/Month

-Pros: Small team providing multiple specialties, some project management, better accountability
+Pros: a small team covering multiple specialties, some project management, better accountability.

 Full-Service Agency: $5,000-$15,000+/Month

-Pros: Complete team (strategist, content creators, technical specialists, link builders), comprehensive strategy, proven results, accountability
+Pros: a complete team (strategist, content creators, technical specialists, link builders), comprehensive strategy, proven results, accountability.

-For businesses serious about growth, an agency provides better value despite higher cost.
+For businesses serious about growth, an agency usually delivers better value despite the higher cost.
 You get integrated strategy, accountability, and specialized expertise.

 Hidden SEO Costs Most Businesses Overlook